rr1000/slate/source/index.md

  - ""
 ---

-# Catalyze HIPPA Compliance
+# Catalyze HIPAA Compliance

-Learn how Catalyze not only complies with HIPPA, but builds a better, more secure environment to mitigate your risk.
+Learn how Catalyze not only complies with HIPAA, but builds a better, more secure environment to mitigate your risk.
 We did the hard work so you don't have to.
 In an effort to be transaparent, we go into a good amount detail on this page.
 As a lead in, below is a high level summary our major architecture, our guiding principles, and how it maximizes our security posture.

 Need | Catalyze Approach
 --------- | -----------